Jacob Kovco: Military board of inquiry

 The military board of inquiry led by Warren Cook convened to investigate issues surrounding the death and the repatriation to Sydney.
-The opening statement of council assisting Colonel Michael Griffin – via video link from Baghdad – included the revelation that on 21 March, just 14 days into his tour of duty, Private Kovko had dreamt of and written in his journal about his death by a shot to the head from his own pistol:
+The opening statement of council assisting Colonel Michael Griffin – via video link from Baghdad – included the revelation that on 21 March, just 14 days into his tour of duty, Private Kovco had dreamt of and written in his journal about his death by a shot to the head from his own pistol:

 "I dreamt I was sitting in our room (here) by myself and for some unknown reason I pulled out my 9 mm pistol and shot myself in the head!?
 I have no idea why but it seemed I wanted to see what it felt like."
 Kovco described hearing "the click of the hammer" as he shot himself, but he wrote, instead of a loud crack, "the sound went dull as the bullet entered my skull.
 It was like I could feel the bullet inside…a few seconds later I went limp and started gushing blood from the wounds, nose, ears and mouth.
 I then seemed to die and woke up and said, fuck, that hurts."

 Kovco went on to write that night that he was not suicidal, but believed the dream was a premonition.
 "I have no intention of shooting myself," he wrote.
 "I know it wasn't about killing myself so I'm a bit worried that it might be a premonition about a bullet hitting me in the head but not killing me."

 According to Private Ray Johnson, one of the two soldiers with Kovco at the time of the shooting, "Dreams" by The Cranberries was playing on an mp3 player and Kovco stood at his bunk bed typing on his laptop while the men laughed and mimicked the lead singer Dolores O'Riordan.
 But the 23-year-old private did not see Kovco place his gun, which had been hanging holstered from the bed, to his head.
 In a written statement, Johnson said:

 I think he might have done it in a joking fashion.
 He may have pulled the pistol and put it to his head, almost to say, 'This is so gay I'd rather be dead'. [...]
 I have no evidence to support this theory and I didn't see Private Kovco do it, but it is the only way I can explain how Pte Kovco shot himself.

 On 1 December 2006, Defence Chief Angus Houston announced that the board of inquiry had determined that Kovco died as a result of the inappropriate handling of his personal weapon while engaging in skylarking behaviour.
 Kovco's mother, Judy, was dissatisfied with the findings and sought an independent coronial inquiry.